lTheon/iTheon-New-Tasks-Addon/README.md

 Hawaiian:
 - The Keepsake - a stalker has lost his actual brother during their last northern contract before leaving the Zone for good.
 He wants the contract target back as a memento

+Pilot:
+- Pilot's PDA - search a stash containing Pilot's PDA in Sarcophagus

+Griffin:
+- Monolith Plans - search a stash containing Monolith battle plans (limited to norther maps)

+Loki:
+- Freedom Intel Documents - retrieve the intel documents hidden by one of the Freedom's scouting parties (limited to northern maps)

 **From random NPCs:**